ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 #### Press Gang

 In the Press Gang step, the Feature Captain will choose between 2 and 20 people from the coding pool to "self-organize" around delivering the next feature.
-This ensures each Coder is given the opportunity to work on new and interesting things and that all Coders are fully utilized.
+This ensures each Coder is allowed to work on new and interesting things and that all Coders are fully utilized.

 #### Post Standup Standup